TRICKSTER | BARRY DUMKA

 Simpson’s series of photo-based images called STATE began to take shape as he began putting himself back together.
 Having had his life divided in two, he was interested in exploring the dualistic nature of all selves: not only how sinners become saints and legends are made of mortal men but how all personalities can be split in two.
 In Simpson’s images, no one is entirely as they appear and their darkness is revealed only with light.
 The work is cunning even more than it is erotically charged, a feint that Simpson intends but the viewer doesn’t see coming.
 We don’t expect these images to stay in our head and yet they have that habit, that tenacious, archetypal allure.

 Simpson’s work is backed up by a chorus of literary and art history boys.
 Goya stands out for Simpson because of his Black Paintings which bristle with dark warnings.
 And Caravaggio shows his influence in Simpson’s theatrical staging – so often sharpened by deeply shadowed light.
 Of course, Caravaggio was also skilled at turning hustlers into holy men and sinners into saints.
 His David was a pouting tavern boy and his Madonna a village prostitute.
 He shocked by lacing his sacred stories with profanity.
 Simpson strives to be so cocksure or certainly as liberated.
-Finally there are several literary references in the images that Simpson intends; in these grotesque figures Simpson finds his Heathcliff and Peter Quint, so many stock romantic anti-heroes: bruised and brooding; mad, bad and dangerous.
-Still, the mythology that Simpson is making is very much his own.
+Finally there are several literary references in the images that Simpson intends; in these grotesque figures Simpson finds his Heathcliff and Peter Quint, so many stock romantic anti-heroes: bruised and brooding; mad, bad, and dangerous.
+And yet still, the mythology that Simpson is making is very much his own.

 G. Elliott Simpson’s process begins with a casting call and ends with theatre.
 He selects his subjects from among the many aspiring models available online: a digital, oddly unsettling yet vacantly honest version of a meat market.
 Nearly everyone is a hustler these days.
-The decision to paint most of his models in black grease is a sop to the carnival tradition in Mexico known as Los Pintados.
+The decision to paint most of his models in black grease is a nod to a traditional event in Mexico known as Los Pintados.
 In that case, male villagers cover themselves in oil and ash during the festival of Lent to ward off evil spirits.
 Rituals often allow opposites to come together for some spiritual aim.
 In the case of Los Pintados, purification is allowed through corruption of the social order.
 The skeletal graffiti is a distorted reference to Day of the Dead rituals, where death is embraced by the living.

 G. Elliott Simpson was christened Geoffrey by his parents after their church’s reverend.
 He later learned the name means “peace maker” which seems an apt choice; he who reconciles opposites to achieve a greater good – and while Simpson’s work is deceptively dark, filled with omens from the past and warnings for the future, it is also beautiful and quaking with light.
 It is useful to close with more of Rilke –